Climbing Stairs Problem

 Problem Statement

-Given a staircase of N steps you can either climb 1 or 2 steps at a given time.
+Given a staircase of N steps and you can either climb 1 or 2 steps at a given time.
 The task is to return the count of distinct ways to climb to the top.

 Note: The order of the steps taken matters.